top of page

 The Ache for a Time You (Did or Never) Lived Through?

-Researchers Qin et al. (2025) note that loneliness is shaped by a complex mix of factors, including demographic traits, social roles, personality, relationship quality, and, most powerfully, everyday experiences of prejudice and discrimination.
+Researchers Qin et al. (2025) note that loneliness is shaped by a complex mix of factors, including demographic traits, social roles, personality, relationship quality, and (most powerfully) everyday experiences of prejudice and discrimination.
 And, while often associated with older adults, their analysis found that people aged 16–25 reported the highest levels of loneliness.

 Think: Belonging in “analog”.

-“I wish I could’ve lived through the 80s or 90s.”“Stranger Things makes me want to ride bikes with friends until dark.”“I just want to go to a house party.
-Like, the kind where everyone someone’s playing guitar, and people actually talk.”
+“I want to go to a house party.
+Like, the kind where someone’s playing guitar, and people actually talk.”

-• Hanging out after classes or work without group chats
+• Hanging out after classes or work

 • House parties where phones and screens weren’t a distraction